 Most AI platforms now incorporate live web search capabilities.

 According to Tailored Tactiqs' LLM optimization guide, since AI Overviews and other RAG systems use real-time search to find information, your content's ranking on Google is a strong leading indicator of its potential for LLM visibility.
-Structured formats like lists and tables boost AI inclusion rates.
+Structured formats like lists and tables boost AI inclusion rates, which is why landing page optimization for AI search has become essential for modern digital strategies.

 Real-time retrieval triggers: